elvinzhou/WheelsWelded/_posts/2018-08-06-Finished-first-page.md

 ---
-layout: post
+layout: single
 title: Finished first page
 description: >
   First task is finished!
 It looks sorta like an aircraft part now.
 tags: [emp]
+hours:
+    total: 55
+    shop: 36
+    parts:
+      Vertical Stabilizer:20
 ---
 # Cleco on, Cleco off

 ![](https://imgur.com/3oo6eY0.jpg)

 Lots of drilling and lots of putting clecos on and taking clecos off to assemble things in the correct order.
 Match Drill, Debur, Cleco, and back to the start.

 This initial page took me a full 7 days to finish, albeit I wasn't working 8 hour days.
 More like an hour here, an hour there while I waited for replacement parts and stuff I didn't think about.

 For instance, bought a belt sander so I could more easily trim ribs.
 Got some more air hoses and fittings too.

 Now I'm done with 6-2 and halfway through 6-3, but I'm waiting on my first bottle of primer to come before I proceed.
 The issues of living next to an ocean!